mmedvede/ws/README.md

-WorkSpace tools
+ws - WorkSpace tools
 ================

-Tools that augment the standard rosws / wstool / rosinstall and add missing functionality.

-What is missing:
- * an easy way to save the state of the workspace: rosinstall --generate-versioned-rosinstall was broken.
-Even if it did work, it does not make it easy to create an initial workspace from a folder full of packages under source control.
+Command-line tools for workspace maintenance on top of rosws / wstool.

+Main functionality:
+ * Switching between workspaces
+ * Easily saving / restoring workspace from versioned copy
+ * Search for available workspaces
+ * Create workspace from a directory